-In a recent weekly tip email to subscribers, I offered six ways teams could make their daily scrums more useful.
+In a recent weekly tip email to subscribers, I offered six ways a team could make their daily scrum more useful.
 (If you aren't subscribing to those, here's how.)
 But I had such a hard time limiting myself to six that I thought I'd share a few more here.
 With that in mind, here are ten tips for improving your daily scrum meetings.

-1. Only Talk About the Work of the Current Sprint Preparation for the Coming Sprint
+1. Talk Almost Exclusively About the Work of the Current Sprint

 Discussion should be limited to work team members performed in pursuit of the team’s sprint goal.